Encyclopedia of Analytical Science

-- Alan Townshend, University of Hull, Department of Chemistry, United Kingdom
+- Alan Townshend, University of Hull, UK University of Hull, Department of Chemistry, United Kingdom

 - Colin Poole, Wayne State University, Detroit, Michigan, USA